Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

-- Management in the private sector, business consulting, human resources management
+- Management in the private sector, business consulting, human resources

 - Science and research

-Internship and abroad
+Internship and study abroad

-In the fourth semester you will be involved in a six-month internship.
+In the fourth semester you will complete a six-month internship.
 You can carry out your internship in private or state, national or international institutions.
 The department is here to help you find a suitable placement.

 What interests and skills should I have?

-- general higher education entrance qualification or
+General higher education entrance qualification (Abitur) or equivalent.

 Documentation Orientation Test

-The study programme begins in the winter semester only.
-The application deadline is 15 July.
+An application is possible during the following period: 9.5. - 15.7. (winter semester).
 There may be other deadlines if you are applying for admission to a higher semester (for instance, if you are changing subjects or universities).
-Please consult the university website for more information.
+For more information please consult the university website.